Last Updated on

 - You’re creating content without measuring your results.
 I spoke to someone who submitted scads of articles to free article syndication sites.
 When I asked if he was gaining traffic from his efforts, he said he “didn’t know.”
 Yet, he was spending $1,000 a month for an unproven strategy that I can almost guarantee brought in zero cash.
 Folks, if you’re spending money, you should always, always know if you’re seeing some ROI.

 - You’re keeping the writing in-house when you have no idea what you’re doing.
-Hey, I’m the first person to admit that folks can easily bypass outsourced SEO copywriting services and write compelling copy in-house.
+Hey, I’m the first person to admit that folks can easily bypass outsourced writing services and write compelling copy in-house.
 But if you throw someone into the SEO copywriting waters without a little guidance, you’re setting them up (and your site) for failure.
 There are scads of low-cost SEO copywriting training options out there, including books, seminars and online training.
-For sites with complex needs, a customized SEO copywritiing training can help you set strategy and give your team a step-by-step roadmap.
+For sites with complex needs, a customized SEO copywriting training can help you set strategy and give your team a step-by-step roadmap.
 The investment will be worth it.

 - You’re paying bottom-dollar for SEO copywriting services.
 I’ve ranted on this many times before.
 No, you don’t have to pay someone $1,500 to write a good Web page.
 And yes, there are many firms that offer good-to-excellent SEO copywriting services for less.
 But if you’re paying $10 a page, do you really think you’re going to see quality?
 Really?